Maintenance 5 min read July 7, 2026 Updated August 18, 2026

 Frequently asked questions

-- At a cash-based clinic like ours, a first visit (a full assessment) runs $149, and follow-up visits are $60 — which includes a precision adjustment plus one soft-tissue modality like Pin & Stretch, cupping, or corrective exercise at no extra charge.
+At a cash-based clinic like ours, a first visit (a full assessment) runs $149, and follow-up visits are $60 — which includes a precision adjustment plus all the hands-on soft-tissue and corrective-exercise work your visit calls for (Pin & Stretch, cupping & scraping and corrective exercise), not just one technique, at no extra charge.
 There's no copay guesswork and no surprise bill weeks later, because the price you're quoted is the price you pay.